 Why You Need to Use a Pizza Stone

-A pizza stone is a large stone you put inside your barbecue before you preheat.
-Your pizza will rest on the pizza stone while you’re cooking the pizza.
-The stone protects the bottom of the pizza from the harsh heat given off by the flames.
+A pizza stone is a large stone you put on your grill’s grates while it preheats.
+Your pizza will rest on the grill pizza stone while it cooks, and the stone protects the bottom of the pizza from the harsh heat given off by the flames.
 It also helps ensure an even cook.

 Ingredients